Bruin-Entrepreneurs/main-2018/README.md

 PERSON C: Yash <br />
 * DONE : General: Nav bar buttons messed up on iPhone 5 and other small devices <br />
 * General: Open graph image does not work <br />
-* DONE : Homepage: get involved button covered my design on homepage <br />
+* DONE : Homepage: get involved button covered my design on homepage, which is why the Get Involved button was not working at times. <br />
 * DONE : Take out exclamation point on first line of get involved before stay updated <br />

 PERSON A: Collin <br />